Dynatrace MCP server

 • Analyzing Kubernetes events

-• Forecasting timeseries data
+• Forecasting and analyzing timeseries data

 What is MCP?